hirosystems/connect/README.md

 - [Join our Discord community chat](https://stacks.chat/) to engage with other users, ask questions, and participate in discussions.
 - [Visit hiro.so](https://www.hiro.so/) for updates and subcribing to the mailing list.
 - Follow [Hiro on Twitter.](https://twitter.com/hirosystems)

+### MIGRATION TODO

+#### TODO

+- Add `PostConditionModeName` to all options (new and old) — This might have been missing since the v7 release.
+- Strip unserializable fields from RawLegacy wrapper just in case.
+- Remove exports from LEGACY_XYZ
+- Make hex to base64 for psbt

+Search for the below and replace with inline return.